top of page

 What PCOS Actually Is

 PCOS is a hormonal and metabolic condition that affects how the ovaries function.
 Despite its name, it is not just about cysts.
+It is about hormones being out of balance.

 Women with PCOS often produce higher levels of androgens, sometimes called “male hormones.”
 These hormonal changes interfere with ovulation and can create symptoms such as: